Theme-Aware Aesthetic Distribution Prediction With Full-Resolution Photographs: METHODS

-This section provides a detailed demonstration of the proposed method.
-We firstly describe how to use ROI pooling and image padding in section \ref{section3}-A, then introduce the theme aware model in section \ref{section3}-B. Finally, we detail the training and inference procedure and network architecture in section \ref{section3}-C and \ref{section3}-D respectively.
+This section provides a detailed introduction of the proposed method.
+We first describe how to combine RoM pooling and image padding in Section~\ref{section3a} and introduce the shape-aware module in Section~\ref{section3b}.
+Then we introduce the theme-aware model in Section~\ref{section3c} and describe how to fuse shape features and theme features with visual features in Section~\ref{section3d}.
+Finally, we detail the training and inference procedure and network architecture in Sections~\ref{section3e}.